Title: Love Wide Open

 Eddie huffed and grabbed Buck’s hand, then laced their fingers together as if he could keep him in place.
 He just relaxed, and in turn, Eddie dozed off fairly quickly, finally giving into a mixture of exhaustion and medication.
 Buck stayed where he was, his fingers loosely entwined with Eddie’s.
 It was a level of intimacy that Buck figured he shouldn’t indulge in.

 Buck knew he was in love with Eddie, no matter how oblivious everyone thought he was.
 He just didn’t know if changing their relationship was an option, no matter what Eddie said when his inhibitions were lowered.
 Eddie’s bisexuality wasn’t a theory, but Buck also knew that his friend had relegated men to a sex-only category in his head.
 That kind of relationship with Eddie would break him, and Buck didn’t know if he’d survive that kind of wound, again.
-He’d been discarded time and again by people he let himself fall in love.
+He’d been discarded time and again by people he let himself fall in love with.
 Being Eddie’s best friend would be enough, and that’s why he’d stepped back and tried to make room for Ana no matter how much both Eddie and Christopher had balked against it.

 Hours later, he woke, and Eddie had essentially glomped onto him like an octopus.
 He resisted the urge to move because he didn’t want to move Eddie wrong and agitate the injury.
 After a few minutes of being awake, Eddie woke and shifted away with a soft curse.